-Specialty Reinsurance Underwriting Results - Our specialty reinsurance unit generated \$117.3 million of underwriting income in 2010, compared to \$69.8 million in 2009, an increase of \$47.6 million, primarily due to decreases of \$53.9 million and \$20.4 million in net claims and claim expenses and underwriting expenses, respectively, and partially offset by a \$26.8 million decrease in net premiums earned.
-Current accident year losses in 2010 of \$89.1 million were up \$9.5 million from \$79.5 million in loclude \$15.0 million of loss reserves established in 2010 associated with the Deepwater Horizon oil rig event.
+Specialty Reinsurance Underwriting Results - Our specialty reinsurance unit generated \$117.3 million of underwriting income in 2010, compared to \$69.8 million in 2009, an increase of \$47.6 million, primarily due to decreases of \$53.9 million and \$20.4 million in ret claims and claim expenses and underwriting expenses, respectively, and partially offset by a \$26.8 million decrease in net premiums earned.
+Current accident year losses in 2010 of \$89.1 million were up \$9.5 million from \$79.5 million in 2009, and include \$15.0 million of loss reserves established in 2010 associated with the Deepwater Horizon oil rig event.
 In 2010, our specialty reinsurance unit generated a net claims and claim expense ratio of negative 33.6%, an underwriting expense ratio of 33.6% and a combined ratio of 0.0%, compared to 10.0%, 41.6% and 51.6%, respectively, in 2009.
 The net claims and claim expense ratio of negative 33.6% in 2010 is driven by the favorable development on prior accident years of \$128.6 million exceeding current accident year claims of \$89.1 million.
 The 8.0 percentage point decrease in the specialty unit's underwriting expenses ratio in 2010, compared to 2009, is primarily due to the decrease in net premiums earned, combined with the non-renewal and portfolio transfer out of a catastrophe exposed personal lines property quota share contract, as discussed above, which carried higher acquisition costs than the business we wrote in 2010.

 Our specialty reinsurance unit generated \$69.8 million of underwriting income and reported a 51.6% combined ratio in 2009, compared to \$61.5 million of underwriting income and a 68.0% combined ratio in 2008, an increase in underwriting income of \$8.3 million and a decrease in the combined ratio of 16.4 percentage points.
-The improved underwriting income was primarily due to a \$53.7 million decrease in net claims and claim expenses incurred and a \$2.6 million decrease in underwriting expenses and partially offset by a \$48.1 million decrease in net premiums earned.
-Current accident year losses in 2009 of \$79.5 million were down \$45.1 million form \$124.7 million in 2008, principally reflecting a lack of large losses in 2009 and lower net premiums earned.
-Although underwriting expenses decreased by \$2.6 million in 2009, our underwriting expenses ratio increased 9.1 percentage points in 2009, principally due to the impact of lower net premiums earned and a higher operating expense base.
-Our operating expenses increased \$17.1 million in 2009 to \$36.3 million, compared to \$19.2 million in 2008, principally due to an increase in our employee base and our strong financial results in 2009, which resulted in increased compensation expenses, as well as an increase in related general and administrative operating expenses as a result of the higher head count.
-Our acquisition expense ratio relative to other programs in the specialty unit.
+The improved underwriting income was primarily due to a \$5.7 million decrease in net claims and claim expenses incurred and a \$2.6 million for million